haxybaxy/search-preview/README.md

 ## Features
-- Fuzzy search for files by name with real-time preview
+- Fuzzy search for files by name with real-time preview, direct replacement for Ctrl/Command + P file search
 - Shows open files and workspace files immediately when opened
-- Browse most recently used editors with preview functionality
+- Browse most recently used editors (Oldfiles in telescope) with preview functionality
 - Preserves focus on the search dialog while previewing files
-- Works like the default quick open but with preview capability
 - Returns to your previous file when canceling a search
 - Configurable exclusion patterns for directories and files

+## Upcoming Features
+- Open ~~buffer~~ editor picker with preview

 ## How to Use

-### Quick Open with Preview
+### Quick Open with Preview (File Fuzzy Finder)

 1. Search `Search Preview: Quick Open with Preview` in the command pallete to open the enhanced quick open dialog (Look below to make keybinds work)
 2. You'll immediately see a list of currently open files and other workspace files